OpenDataDSL/documentation/docs/product/API Reference Guides/REST API Guide/Services/Object.md

   - service
   - object
 ---
-The object resource contains all the reference and meta-data for all the public and private data in OpenDataDSL
+The object resource contains the master data records for all the public and private data in OpenDataDSL

 ## Object REST API